diegotorres03/web-components-repository/docs/step-by-step.md

 - `delete` an item
 - `clear` all the items

-When a query is perfomed, the result will be delivered as an event, the type of the event will be the same as the type of operation, like the ones in the previous list.
+When a query is performed, the result will be delivered as an event.
+The type of the event will be the same as the type of operation, like the ones in the previous list.

 Lets add a query to clear the current username.
 Inside the `data-set` for `current-username` lets add a `data-query` inside the `data-set#current-username`